djc5627/CompendiumWeb/docs/Birds/Song Bird/Kinglet/Ruby-crowned Kinglet.md

 ---------------------------------------------------------------
 ## Notes
 This bird was very high up in the trees and moving erratically (apparently they all do).
-The males have a bright red crown that they show when excited.
+The males have a bright red crown that they show when excited but we have not seen yet.

 ---------------------------------------------------------------
 ## Sightings